UoA-eResearch/vmhandbook/_doc/drive-external_collaborators.md

 ### Instructions for UoA staff member to permit external collaborators to access research drives.

-Please follow the steps at [this link](https://superuoa.custhelp.com/app/answers/detail/a_id/8183/kw/university%20username%20for%20collaborators) to

-1. Enable your external collaborator to register a UoA username
+First, follow the steps at [this link](https://superuoa.custhelp.com/app/answers/detail/a_id/8183/kw/university%20username%20for%20collaborators) to register a University username and enable network access for the external collaborator.

-2. Authorize the external collaborator to have access to your research drive

-Then you should open a ticket with Connect IT to request that  Centre of eResearch add the external collaborator to the drive's access group.
+Once that is done, send a request using the [ResearchHub storage request form](https://eresearch-dashboard.auckland.ac.nz/service/research-storage/request) to enable research drive access for the collaborator.
+Choose the "Existing" option on the first page.